FoxInFlame/MyAnimeListAdder/README.md

 Check out the official website to see specific instructions to installing Chrome extensions from websites.

 ## Screenshots
-Check out the official website for screenshots in HD.
+Check out the official website for screenshots.

 ## Included Libraries
 - Bootstrap : Used in popup for layout, and because required for MDB